-One of my super-powers is time travel, and it is thanks to two databases offered online by the Grafton Public Library: Ancestry.com and Heritage Quest are the keys to opening the door into your past.
-Ancestry.com has generously offered its library-use-only database for our use at home during the current pandemic, and Heritage Quest is available for home use all the time.
+One of my super-powers is time travel, and it is thanks to a database offered online by the Grafton Public Library: Ancestry.com is the key to opening the door into your past.
 All you need is a library card to access all kinds of fascinating records. (more…)

 The Grafton Public Library, located in temporary quarters at 53 N. Main Street, North Grafton MA while the 35 Grafton Common location is under construction, was open Monday through Thursday from 10 a.m.– 9 p.m. and Friday and Saturday from 10 a.m. – 5 p.m. until the COVID-19 Coronavirus Pandemic shut us down in March 2020.
 Staff provided remote reference and reader’s advisory from March to June, then returned onsite mid-June and began offering a no-contact curbside pickup mid-July, Mon-Saturday, between 10am and 4pm with one rotating evening pickup through 8pm once a week.